Python SDK¶

 Context Injection¶

-method that automatically enriches your prompts with relevant context:
+The SDK provides a powerful memory_prompt method that automatically enriches your prompts with relevant context:

 async def get_contextualized_response(user_message: str, session_id: str, user_id: str):